kmason-extron/update_package_reference/README.md

 **update_package_reference** leverages the NuGet CLI.
 The NuGet CLI must be installed on the machine running **update_package_reference**, and the NuGet CLI's installation folder must appear in the environment's search path variable.

+When sources are added to NuGet and credentials bound to the NuGet CLI, the username applied at that time need to be/need to have been a fully qualified username - **user@extron.com** ratehr than simply **user**.
+If improper usernames were used users might encounter Username + Password prompts when running **update_package_reference**

+Extron Artifactory users should be set up to work with Virtual Repositories as a standard practice.
+Neither the NuGet CLI nor **update_package_reference** recognize Virtual Repository aliases.
+To use **update_package_reference** a NuGet source that points to the "local" (concrete) repository must be added (this being in addition to, not a substitute for virtual repository sources)

 ## Using update_package_reference ##

 ---